 How to change colors in crochet

-I know most people are afraid to attempt making a project that involves changing colors.
+I know most people are afraid to attempt a project involving changing colors.
 The truth is, I was once scared but challenged myself to make projects that involve multiple colors.

-Some of the projects I’ve made using multiple colors include – Lazy weekend blanket, Tartan scarf, Cascade sweater.
-These would help you perfect your skills and in no time, you would be able to teach anyone how to change colors in crochet.
+Some of the projects I’ve made using multiple colors include a lazy weekend blanket, Tartan scarf, and Cascade sweater.
+These would help you perfect your skills, and in no time, you would be able to teach anyone how to change colors in crochet.

 I have gathered a few tips that helped me switch back and forth between colors.

-Colors can be changed while using either single crochet, half double crochet, double crochet, and in any crochet stitches.
+You can change or switch colors when using single crochet, half double crochet, double crochet, and most of all the crochet stitches.
 The rule is the same, irrespective of the crochet stitches used.

 Frequently asked questions when crocheting with multiple colors

-3. Can I change colors back and forth multiple times why crocheting in either rows or rounds?
 Yes, this is possible.
-You can either crochet over the yarn not currently in use or wind each color into a small ball and join at each point where it it needed.
+You can either crochet over the yarn not currently in use or wind each color into a small ball and join at each point it is needed.

 The rule is the same when crocheting in rows and can be used either at the beginning, middle, or end of the row.
 Simply follow the steps below.
-Do the following and you would never notice any ridge while crocheting.
+Do the following, and you will never notice any ridge while crocheting.

-Step 2: Once you are at the last step at completing the particular stitch on your hook, drop the color you are crocheting with and grab the next color.
+Step 2: Once you complete the particular stitch on your hook, drop the color you are crocheting with and grab the next color.

 Step 3: Complete/finish off the stitch with the new color.